-They currently produce a wide variety of Pinot Noirs; several are sourced from the cooler growing regions in the southern part of Napa Valley, the Santa Rita Hills in Santa Barbara County, several from Sonoma County and one from Oregon (perhaps a nod to when Ancien wine maker Ken Bernards lived in Oregon – he has a degree in Chemistry from Oregon State University).
-These are all premium locations for sourcing “cooler climate” varieties.
+They currently produce a wide variety of Pinot Noirs; several are sourced from the cooler growing regions in the southern part of Napa Valley, the Santa Rita Hills in Santa Barbara County, several from Sonoma County and one from Oregon, perhaps a nod to Ancien wine maker Ken Bernard’s Oregon heritage.
+He was born in the Willamette Valley and has a degree in Chemistry from Oregon State University.
+All of the Ancien vineyard sources are premium cooler weather locations for Pinot Noir.

-Ken also divides his time consulting for local wineries as well as in Chile (which explains why their harvest interns tend to be Chilean or from Argentina).
-We know several Napa winemakers who do this; it is a great chance to work with two harvests each year.
+Ken also divides his time consulting for local wineries as well as in Chile which explains why their harvest interns tend to be Chilean or from Argentina.
+We know several Napa winemakers who work two harvests per year, one in the northern hemisphere and one in the south.
 Including Ken and his wife Teresa, only several employees work here full time.

 NOTE: In 2019, the Haynes Vineyard sold to Memphis based Gaylon Lawrence Jr., a principal investor in one of the country’s largest agricultural businesses, The Lawrence Group (based in Arkansas).
-As a result, Ancien Wines no longer makes their wines here or hosts visitors on site.
+As a result, Ancien Wines no longer makes their wines here, from here or hosts visitors on site.
+The last Ancien Pinot Noir from Hayne’s Vineyard was in 2019.
+Hayne’s Vineyard under the Lawrence ownership produced their first wines from this vineyard in 2020 and is now the exclusive producer of wines from this property.
+See our notes on Haynes Wines for more details.

-In what is one of Napa Valley’s most unique wine making stories, in 1999 Ken arranged to bring back grapes from Morey-St-Denis, in Burgundy, France to the Napa Valley.
+In what is one of Napa Valley’s most unique wine making stories, in 1999 Ken arranged to bring back grapes from Morey-St-Denis, in Burgundy, France to Napa Valley.
 He picked the Pinot Noir grapes super early in the morning, kept them very cold and trucked them down to Lyon in a refrigerated cargo container and put them on a plane back to California.
 He had to be granted an agricultural one-time exemption to do this – a process that took almost 4 months to secure all the necessary paperwork and permits.
 All the wine making for these grapes was then done in Napa.
-Production was only 45 cases – and Ken has only made this wine one time.
-Cleverly they called it Par Avion.
-This is certainly, a prized collector’s item if you can ever find one of these coveted bottles!
+Production was only 45 case; Ken only made this wine one time.
+Cleverly he called it Par Avion.
+This is certainly, a prized collector’s item if you can ever find one of these coveted bottles.

 While each of their individual wines are bottled with a unique label, one knows immediately when seeing an Ancien label.
 Updated labels were introduced in 2013.
-Ken was introduced to artist Jim Hubert’s work while viewing an art show at Alexis Baking Company (ABC) in the city of Napa.
+Ken was introduced to artist Jim Hubert’s work while viewing an art show at the now permanently closed Alexis Baking Company (ABC) in the city of Napa.
 Jim died in 2015 but his paintings live on, vivid and colorful expressions used on the labels for all of the Ancien wines.
+And in our humble opinion, these are among some of the most attractive wine labels in Napa Valley.

-Each of their wines are made in small lots – some only available to wine club members.
-Some of their wines have been served at the White House and have been available at the French Laundry in Yountville.
+Each of their wines are made in small lots with some only available to wine club members.
+Some of their wines have been served at the White House and have been on the wine list at the French Laundry in Yountville.

 Select Wines

 The 2014 Ancien Old Block Chardonnay is sourced from the old Chardonnay vines from the Haynes Vineyard.
-A truly rare wine based on the age of these vines.
-Was whole cluster fermented, spent 17 months in barrel with 1/2 new French oak and 1/2 used – and sat on the lees (sparingly stirred) until right before bottling.
+This is truly a rare wine based on the age of these vines.
+It was whole cluster fermented, spent 17 months in barrel with 1/2 new French oak and 1/2 used and sat on the lees (sparingly stirred) until right before bottling.
 Shows bright aromatics with notes of tangerine, citrus blossom and honeysuckle on the bouquet.
-A perceptible sweetness of fruit is immediately noticed on the palate – and the richness of the flavor.
+A perceptible sweetness of fruit is immediately noticed on the palate along with a richness of flavor.
 Creamy and rounded on the palate, the wine shows flavors of peach, apricot, hints of lemon and apple.
-An intense and beautiful Chardonnay.
+This is an intense, balanced and beautiful bottling.

 Visits/Tastings: